-MEOC Foster Grandparent Program participants filled 50 gift bags with items to donate to the agency’s Public Guardianship Program as part of the National Day of Service on September 11.
+With limited access to public schools during the pandemic, MEOC’s AmeriCorps Seniors volunteers observed the September 11 Day of Service differently than in past years but still found a way to give back to the community.
+AmeriCorps Seniors (formerly the Foster Grandparent Program) participants filled 50 gift bags with items to donate to the agency’s Public Guardianship Program.
 The Public Guardianship Program serves indigent adults who have been determined by the court system to need a guardian or conservator.

 Eleven foster grandparents rotated shifts throughout Friday’s Day of Service.
 Each packed five bags with a variety of items and a special note that will be delivered to guardianship program participants.
 Items in the bags include: pillowcase, snacks, colored pencils, pretzels, gum, an activity pack and more.